gipity/gipity-core-adk/README.md

 ---

-**Ready to build your next mobile app?** Start with the Quick Start section above and join thousands of developers using this scaffold to create production-ready applications.
+**Ready to build your next mobile app?** Start with the Quick Start section above and join thousands of developers using this ADK to create production-ready applications.

 ---